msbeiti/MachineLearning-ImageClassifier/README.md

 The command above will use default values for all other values than the image_file (the image to predict) and model_file (the saved model to use for prediction).
 See below for how to customize these values.

 ![Predict options](./figures/predict_options.png)

+*This code was developped as part of the Udacity data scientist nanodegree.*